lucabriguglia/Atles/docs/Deployment.md

 ## Deployment

-Please follow these instructions in order to deploy Atlify to a web server.
+Please follow these instructions in order to deploy Atlas to a web server.
 The target framework is **.NET Core 3.1**.

 - [Certificate](#certificate)